kluctl/www-kluctl.io/content/en/tutorials/microservices-demo/2-helm-integration.md

 ---
-title: "Microservices Demo 2 - Helm Integration"
+title: "2.
+Helm Integration"
-linkTitle: "Microservices Demo 2 - Helm Integration"
+linkTitle: "2.
+Helm Integration"
 weight: 2
 ---

 ## Introduction
-The [first tutorial]({{< ref "tutorials/microservices-1-basic-project-setup" >}}) in this series demonstrated how to setup a simple kluctl project that is able to deploy the [GCP Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo) to a local kind cluster.
+The [first tutorial]({{< ref "tutorials/microservices-demo/1-basic-project-setup" >}}) in this series demonstrated how to setup a simple kluctl project that is able to deploy the [GCP Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo) to a local kind cluster.